hussius/deeplearning-biology/README.md

 This work presents a method for designing a protein sequence that is predicted to fold into a specified conformation, i.e. in a way the reverse of AlphaFold: going from structure to sequence.
 This is achieved by using a type of graph neural network, a message passing neural network (MPNN.)
 The diversity of the generated sequences can be tuned, and the authors test the performance of the method both using AlphaFold and experimentally.

+**Learning inverse folding from millions of predicted structures** [[code](https://github.com/facebookresearch/esm#invf)][[preprint](https://www.biorxiv.org/content/10.1101/2022.04.10.487779v2)]

+Like ProteinMPNN, this is an inverse folding method that attempts to go from a structure (protein backbone atom coordinates) to a sequence.
+While ProteinMPNN was trained on experimentally determined strutures, this method, called ESM-IF, uses 12 million structures predicted by AlphaFold as its training material.

 ### Function prediction <a name='protein_biology_function_prediction'></a>